 They also allow for encapsulation, which means that the internal details of an object can be hidden from other parts of the code, making it easier to maintain and modify the codebase.
 Objects can interact with each other and perform tasks, allowing for the creation of complex systems by combining smaller, reusable objects.

-Constructors look like methods, but constructors are not methods. a constructor is a special method that is called when an object of a class is created.
-A constructor’s purpose is to initialize an object’s properties to a specific value or state.
+Constructors look like methods, but constructors are not methods.
+A constructor is a special method that is called when an object of a class is created.
+A constructor aims to initialize an object’s properties to a specific value or state.

-There are some pre-defining rules for constructors like the name of constructors should be the same as the class name, and it does not return any value.
+There are some pre-defining rules for constructors, such as the name of constructors should be the same as the class name, and it does not return any value.
 Different types of constructors are present, like default constructors, no-args constructors, and parameterized constructors.

 Abstraction

 The main aim of abstraction is to hide the complexity from the user and show them the relevant information for the user.
 Let’s take a single example of a Phone, where you dial the number and talk to someone, but we are not worried about the inner implementation.
-Therefore abstraction helps you to reduce the complexity.
+Therefore, abstraction helps you reduce complexity.

 Encapsulation

-Encapsulation is nothing but a mechanism where you bind the data member (Variables) and member function (Methods) together in a single unit.
-This mainly aims to hide your data to protect it from any other modification.
-In simple words, when we are creating a class, we are doing encapsulation.
+Encapsulation is a mechanism where you bind the data member (Variables) and member function (Methods) together in a single unit.
+This mainly aims to hide your data to protect it from other modifications.
+Simply put, when creating a class, we are doing encapsulation.

 Inheritance